August 20, 2022 | Tagged Parenting

 Patience is a key quality of people who have grit and tenacity.
 They don’t give up one dream to pursue another dream when things get challenging.
-Great players stick with it rain or shine with patience to know hard work does eventually pay off.
+Skillful players stick with it rain or shine with patience to know challenging work does eventually pay off.

 Therapy performed to help improve people’s level of patience involves helping increase a person’s tolerance of pain.
 People working to improve their level of patience are placed in a room and subjected to mild shocks growing in intensity to the pain level of a bee sting.
 They gain greater patience the more they can manage themselves in pain.

 Wise parents or coaches are also patient in disciplining their children or athletes.
-Patience is not the same as tolerance of bad behavior.
+Patience is different from tolerance of bad behavior.
 Letting your son or daughter throw a fit in a store is not patience but ineptitude.
 A patient parent requires great behavior and never uses bad parenting to elicit good behavior.
-Good parenting is neither aggressive, angry, impatient nor rude as well as not whining, pleading, begging, placating with sugar, gifts or bribes.
-Good parents are calm, self-controlled, loving, firm, consistent, and they have very clear consequences for poor behavior which are administered with persistence, love and follow through.
+Good parenting is neither aggressive, angry, impatient nor rude as well as not whining, pleading, begging, or placating with sugar, gifts, or bribes.
+Good parents are calm, self-controlled, loving, firm, and consistent, and they have noticeably clear consequences for poor behavior which are administered with persistence, love, and follow through.

 The same is true for coaching, a poor coach has a disorganized coaching station.
-There is limited learning happening because the majority of the time is spend managing attitudes and behavior.
+There is limited learning happening because most of the time is spent managing attitudes and behavior.

-Parenting and coaching, like farming, is about discipline to do the daily, consistent, patient and loving work to cultivate great character in our children and players.
+Parenting and coaching, like farming, are about discipline in doing the daily, consistent, patient, and loving work to cultivate great character in our children and players.